Allopathic Physician (M.D.)

-NOTE: If you already have a degree but did not study science in college, don't give up!
-There are numerous post-baccalaureate programs that will help you catch up and give you the courses you'll need in order to apply to med school.
+Students who have a degree but did not study science in college should not give up on medical school.
+There are numerous post-baccalaureate programs that help students catch up and give them the courses they need in order to apply to med school.

-To apply to medical school, you will have to submit a copy of your college and/or grad school transcript(s), letters of recommendation, and your scores from the Medical College Admission Test (MCAT).
-NOTE: If you don't do as well on the MCAT as you'd like, you can always retake the exam.
-This website has helpful study tips.
-The American Medical College Application Service lets you submit one application to multiple medical schools.
+To apply to medical school, a student will have to submit a copy of college and/or graduate school transcript(s), letters of recommendation and scores from the Medical College Admission Test (MCAT).
+Students who aren't satisfied with their MCAT scores can retake the exam.
+The American Medical College Application Service lets students submit one application to multiple medical schools.

-Once in med school, you can expect to spend the next four years studying basic science and doing clinical "rotations" -- hands-on learning in real health care settings.
+Med school students spend four years studying basic science and doing clinical "rotations" -- hands-on learning in real health care settings.
 Traditionally, the first two years of med school are spent in the classroom before students are allowed to do rotations.
 However, an increasing number of medical schools are giving students clinical experience early on and throughout the four-year program.

-In terms of the curriculum itself, some med schools take a "systems-based" approach, focusing on one physiological system at a time (the respiratory system, reproductive system, etc.), while others are "case-based" -- teaching about the human body and disease by having students follow individual patient cases from start to finish.
+In terms of the curriculum itself, some med schools take a "systems-based" approach, focusing on one physiological system at a time (the respiratory system, reproductive system, etc.), while others use a "case-based" approach -- teaching about the human body and disease by having students follow individual patient cases from start to finish.
 A number of med schools employ a combination of approaches.

-After four years of med school, you are awarded an MD or medical degree.
-NOTE: More and more schools are offering combined degree programs (e.g., MD/MPH, MD/PHD or MD/JD).
-If you are interested in this option, see the AAMC's Medical School Admission Requirements publication.
+After four years of med school, students are awarded a medical degree, known as an MD.
+More and more schools are offering combined degree programs (e.g., MD/MPH, MD/PHD or MD/JD).
+To find out more about this option, see the AAMC's Medical School Admission Requirements website.

-After earning your MD, it's time to choose a specialty and do your residency.
-Residency programs, which are offered in conjunction with intensive clinical training programs, may last anywhere from 3 years to 8 years, depending upon the specialty you choose.
+After med school, it's time to choose a specialty and do your residency.
+Residency programs, which are offered in conjunction with intensive clinical training programs, may last anywhere from three to eight years, depending upon the specialty.

-For more information on residency programs, check out the American Medical Association (AMA)'s online FREIDA service -- an interactive database with over 7,800 graduate medical education programs accredited by the Accreditation Council for Graduate Medical Education, plus more than 200 combined specialty programs.
+For more information on residency programs, check out the American Medical Association's online FREIDA service -- an interactive database with over 9,400 graduate medical education programs accredited by the Accreditation Council for Graduate Medical Education, plus more than 200 combined specialty programs.

-For more information on going to medical school, consider buying a copy of Medical School Admissions Requirements, which is said to be "the Bible of med school guides."
+For more information on going to medical school, think about purchasing access to the Medical School Admissions Requirements website.
 Also see:

 The following timeline gives the basics for a traditional medical student.
 Remember, different medical schools may have different deadlines; the following is intended to serve as a general guide only.